Som3Bod3/NeuralNetwork_GeneticAlgorithm_QLearning_Unity/README.md

 - Observe how the neural network learns to navigate the track using both genetic algorithms and Q-learning
 - View the generation and episode statistics

-IMPORTANT: the code won't run Q-Learning after cloning the repo.
+**IMPORTANT**: the code won't run Q-Learning after cloning the repo.
 It's missing several files from venv\Lib\site-packages\torch\lib\ that were exceeding 100Mb of size and I haven't found a way to upload them yet.
 Contact me directly if you want the files.

 <br/>